ferreum/distanceutils/README.rst

 Scripts
 =======

-The following executable scripts are provided:
+The following executable scripts are included with this package:

 `dst-bytes`_ - Dump various data from .bytes files.